Legacy-Visuals-Project/Animatium/README.md

     - Type: BOOLEAN
 - [X] oldArmorHurtRendering
     - Description: Restores the old armor hurt tint rendering from ~1.8.
     - Type: BOOLEAN
+- [X] forceHighAttackSpeedVisual
+    - Description: Fakes the high attack speed visual, which stops the attack cooldown animation on items like the sword.
+    - Type: BOOLEAN
   </details>